AndiEcker/AcuSihotInterfaces/README.md

 ### Thomas Cook Allotment mappings

-For to create tour operator bookings via the WEB interface you need to specify the internal number of the allotment contract.
+to create tour operator bookings via the WEB interface you need to specify the internal number of the allotment contract.
 This internal allotment contract number is nowhere visible in the GUI of Sihot.PMS and has to be determined by Michael after the creation of the allotment in Sihot.
 UPDATE: the new version is showing the allotment number.